 No amount of discounting, promotional activity, sweetening incentives in loyalty programs and streamlining the purchasing experience will cajole the customer into a relationship with a retail brand that isn’t relevant to them.
 Aren’t retailers working these angles with varying degrees of success these days?
 It’s obvious that customers are wary—and weary—of all the hype out there.

-No retailer can buy friendship (please “like” my brand on Facebook and open a credit card account with me for advance notice of special sales, blah-blah-blah) or good will.
+No retailer can buy friendship (please “like” my brand on Facebook and open a credit card account with me for advance notice of special sales, blah-blah-blah) or goodwill.
 Relationships are a two-way street.
 They’re built on core values and fundamentals that lead to trust.
 If a retailer’s core values don’t have meaning or heaven forbid!–ring hollow because they don’t deliver on their promises; or if those values don’t align with the customer’s, that retailer is not going to succeed.
 So let’s forget trying to cultivate relationships and instead focus on what needs to be done so that relationships will naturally happen.

-Core values lived up to by every employee every day and in every customer interaction deliver on the brand promise.
+Core values lived up to by every employee every day and in every customer, interaction delivers on the brand promise.
 Now that’s relevant.
 Demonstrating respect for the customer and doing business ethically matters as much as it ever did.
 Actually: scratch that.
 It matters more than it ever did since there’s a routine breach of trust these days.
 Honesty, authenticity, transparency coupled with great service and empathy make customers sit up and take notice: these things, unlike a sea of merchandise, are in short supply.
 Add to this a constant effort to make the shopping experience responsive to trends and relevant to the way they want to shop and the customer will be positively giddy.